Company Seven.

 Do not overlook the fundamental, practical concerns; these include required voltage and power consumption.
 Be aware of how one telescope's portability compares with another; bigger is not always better if you have a bad back.

-The long term issues also involve service ability.
-Assuming the telescope is free of flaws and performs as desired for years, consider what happens if operator error fries a circuit board?
+• Parts and obsolescence There are long term issues involving service ability and parts.
+Assuming the telescope is free of flaws and performs as desired for years consider what happens if operator error fries a circuit board?
 Or what if some obscure motor furnished in 1994 is not available after 2004?
-A telescope that is dependent on highly integrated customized components to function may be rendered obsolete by any component failure.
-In fairness to theses telescopes, this could be the argument against buying anything other than a bicycle!

-Even then, the optical tube can always be removed and installed onto another mount.
 On a less sophisticated telescope there is less to fail, and the repair of any component that may fail will probably be more easily made.
-We have always felt that a manufacturers warranty and service policies are the best indicators of their confidence in the product.
+And even when a "go to" mount is no longer viable then the optical tube can be removed and installed onto another mount.

-Be particularly cautious about retrofit able motor and computer control systems, especially those offered by third parties.
+Be particularly cautious about retrofitable motor and computer control systems, especially those offered by third parties.
 A telescope mount should be designed from the ground up to deal with the stresses and loads imparted upon the gears and bearings by the rapid acceleration and deceleration cycles inherent in computer control.
 Simply changing motors may not address long term reliability, and may at best reduce the payload rating of the mount.

 While Company Seven is cautiously optimistic about any new computer controlled telescope, a prudent consumer is best served when they weigh their options carefully and then wait a few months to see the reaction of the marketplace to any new technology.
+If you have any questions, comments, or suggestions then please feel free to contact Company Seven!

 • back

-Contents Copyright 1994-2005 Company Seven - All Rights Reserved
+Contents Copyright 1994-2008 Company Seven - All Rights Reserved